Exclusive Interview: Former SeaWorld trainer John Jett PhD talks Tilikum with T.O.P.

 And don’t forget to check out these other exclusive former trainer interviews on The Orca Project:

-For a wealth of orca, please visit Orca Tracker, a geospatial interactive map connecting orca events and scholars from around the world.
+For a wealth of orca information, please visit Orca Tracker, a geospatial interactive map connecting orca events and scholars from around the world.